colrdavidson/simple_structures/README.md

-# Simple Reference Datastructures in C
+# Simple Datastructures in C

-This is a pile of useful little datastructures I've written and collected over the years.
+This is a pile of datastructures I've used for one project or another.
+They're all useful and worth knowing.
+If you've heard of these mythical things, and assumed they were beyond the reach of mere mortals, don't be.
+I learned them the hard way, one project at a time, and each of them gave me a new way of looking at code and data.
+All of these should be in your go-to toolbox.

-# Table Of Contents
+## Table Of Contents
 - [main.c](main.c) home of the tests

 ### Allocators